 PH is a disease characterized by constriction of the blood vessels in the lung, which causes blood pressure in the lung to rise and, in turn, increases the work required for the right ventricle of the heart to pump blood.
-The World Health Organization, or WHO, has endorsed a consensus classification for PH that was updated most recently in 2013.
+The World Health Organization, or WHO, has endorsed a consensus classification for PH that was updated most recently in 2018.
 The WHO classification has five broad PH groups based on similarities in pathological and hemodynamic characteristics and therapeutic approaches.
-We are initially focusing development of INOpulse in indications included in WHO Groups 1 and 3 due to our view of the likelihood of success and the size and commercial viability of these markets.
+We are initially focusing development of INOpulse in indications included in WHO Groups 1, 3 and 5 due to our view of the likelihood of success and the size and commercial viability of these markets.
 Group 1 PH is comprised of patients with PAH.
 This Group combines conditions with a range of causes, all of which have a characteristic pattern of vascular remodeling.
 The constriction of the blood vessels and the resulting pressure on the heart is often the major reason for poor prognosis of PAH patients since they can be otherwise healthy.
 Most PAH-specific medications are vasodilators and work through one of the three key mechanistic pathways for vasoconstriction and vasodilation.
-We expect that, because inhaled nitric oxide is a vasodilator and PH patients can have a deficiency in endogenous nitric oxide production in their lungs, patients in Group 1 will benefit from INOpulse.
 Group 3 PH consists of PH associated with lung disease or hypoxemia, which is an abnormally low level of oxygen in the blood.
-This Group includes patients with PH-COPD and PH-IPF, among others.
+This Group includes patients with PH-COPD and PH-ILD, among others.
+Group 5 PH consists of PH associated with blood, systematic and metabolic disorders.
+This Group includes patients with PH-Sarc.